W-David-Porter/acim/src/text/4-the-illusions-of-the-ego/v-the-ego-body-conflict/index.md

 ²Thoughts of God are unacceptable to the ego, because the Thoughts of God clearly point to the non-existence of the-ego’s-self.
 ³The ego therefore either distorts the Thoughts of God or refuses to accept the Thoughts of God.
 ⁴The ego cannot, however, make them the Thoughts of God cease to be.
-⁵The ego therefore tries to conceal not only ‘unacceptable’ body impulses, but also the Thoughts of God, because unacceptable body impulses and thoughts of God are threatening to the ego.
+⁵The ego therefore tries to conceal not only “unacceptable’ body impulses, but also the Thoughts of God, because unacceptable body impulses and thoughts of God are threatening to the ego.
 ⁶Being concerned primarily with the-ego’s own preservation in the face of threat, the ego perceives unacceptable body impulses and thougts of God as the same.
 ⁷By perceiving unacceptable body impulses and thougts of God as the same, the ego attempts to save the-ego’s-self from being swept away, as the ego would surely be in the presence of knowledge.
 :::